m4ddok87/Damn-Simple-ComfyUI-Manager/README.md

 The distributed application is intended to be a ready-to-use portable executable.

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="maddok" data-color="#BD5FFF" data-emoji="🍦"  data-font="Cookie" data-text="Buy me a gelato" data-outline-color="#000000" data-font-color="#ffffff" data-coffee-color="#FFDD00" ></script>

+If you think it's appropriate, if you liked my idea, if it was useful to you, buy me a gelato!

 ## Main Features

 - Manage existing ComfyUI portable instances.